trongthanh/int3ractive.com/nau-tab.md

 - Self-care reminder
 - (Your suggestions...)

-Visit github page http://github.com/trongthanh/nau-chrome-tab for more detail and feature roadmap.
+Visit [my github page](http://github.com/trongthanh/nau-chrome-tab) for more details and feature roadmap.
 Or post a comment below.